Aronno1920/AWS-Cloud-Technical/README.md

 <br/><br/>

 ## Module 02: AWS Compute
-**AWS EC2 - Amazon Elastic Compute Cloud (EC2)** - is a web service that provides resizable compute capacity in the cloud.
+### Introduction to Amazon Elastic Compute Cloud (EC2)

+**AWS EC2** - is a web service that provides resizable compute capacity in the cloud.
 In other words virtual machine in the AWS Cloud environment.
 It reduces the time required to obtain and start the new server in a minute.
+**Benefites of AWS EC2**
+* Scalability
+* Flexibility and Variety
+* Elasticity
+* Reliability
+* Security
+* Cost Efficiency
 <br/><br/>